JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * Well-being [insert slide text]

 # Day 1 - Afternoon

+## What is Leadership?

+Enrolling someone by touch, moving and inspiring them.
+Instead getting them to do stuff "by force".
+By force doesn't mean physical, but by imposing authority or having them reluctantly agree.
+Getting people to do things "by force" often leads to the experiance of "this person said they'd do something, but then they didn't".

+## What happens if we do nothing or what's the probable future

+* Centralized propriatary world

+Fear sells.
+Stress what's wrong.

+For example, Google.
+For Rufus that means people get all their information about him there.

+Back in the day, Western Union gave intel on the democrats to the republicans and that swayed the elections.

 # Day 1 - Takeaways

 * OpenCon: First name on badges should be big